 For instance, someone like Joe Rogan already had an audience before starting his Joe Rogan Experience podcast.

-For instance, you can name your show something in the line of ‘Financial Literacy with Mick Derrick’.
+For instance, you can name your show something in the line of ‘Financial Literacy with John Smith’.
+The most successful podcast will offer great content so pick a name and then start producing great content.

 Come Up with a Clever Name